Looks like, bootstrapped businesses barely get the required attention.

 Well.
 To understand the same, you got to earn some of your own.

-And you don’t earn money when your balance sheet shows negative at the end of financial year.
+And you don’t earn money when your balance sheet shows negative at the end of the financial year.

 Businesses are set up to make profits.